SophieJanson/homework-week2/README.md

 # Things I would like feedback on
 1. ShoppingCart.js -> Assignment 1.5: Cloning seems to work, but this way of doing it somehow feels a bit hacky.
 Googling this, I also found Object.assign.
 Which method is better and why?
 2. pathFind.js -> Assignment 2.4: I found a solution that uses recursion as well as one that doesn't.
 What is the advantage of using recursion here?
 Both solutions seem equally readable to me and there are no major differences in performance.
+3. The assignment describes that the repo should be testable by simply cloning the repository and running "yarn test".
+This would require me to include the node modules, which we've also been told to never do.
+Is this a small mistake or am I missing something?

 # Assignments